-The tower got its name from an ancient
+The tower got its name from the ancient

-practice of striking a huge bell in its premises every morning.
-This is an
+practice of striking a huge bell within it every morning.
+This structure is an

-About 500 meters northwest of the Bell Tower on the West Street stands the Drum Tower, built in the Ming Dynasty.
+About 500 metres northwest of the Bell Tower on West Street stands the Drum Tower, which was built during the Ming Dynasty.
 In ancient times, the city’s people would sound a big drum on the tower every evening for ten minutes.

 The bell in the Bell Tower and the